Renia274/Implementation-of-reinforcement-learning-in-5G-networks/README.md

 Algorithm and Network Description

-We implemented a reinforcement learning to optimize network performance.
+We implemented a Q-Learning to optimize network performance.
 The agent interacts with the environment by selecting actions that maximize its expected reward.
 The network architecture consists of a number of nodes, each representing a 5G base station.
 The agent observes the current state of the network, such as transmited power, and takes actions to adjust the transmitted power to the base station to improve network performance.